eterry1388/dansguardian_denied_action/README.md

 * filter_group_name
 * user_agent

+More information on the data within these accessor methods can be found on the [DansGuardian Documentation Wiki](http://contentfilter.futuragts.com/wiki/doku.php?id=the_access.log_files).

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/eterry1388/dansguardian_denied_action.
 Please make sure